Aracaju Sergipe, Brazil Travel Guide

 'Por quilo' restaurants, where you pay for food by weight from a buffet, are very common for lunch, offering variety and value.

-This rich seafood stew features fish, shrimp, or both, cooked in coconut milk, dendê oil, peppers, and herbs.
+This rich seafood stew features fish, shrimp, or both, cooked in coconut milk, dendê oil, peppers, and seasonings.
 It is less heavy on dendê than the Bahian version.
-Find it at seafood restaurants along Orla de Atalaia.
+You can find it at seafood restaurants along Orla de Atalaia.

-A savory dish highlighting the fresh bounty of local waters.
+A flavorful dish highlighting the fresh bounty of local waters.

 Sun-dried beef, often grilled or fried, served with boiled or fried manioc (macaxeira or aipim), butter, and sometimes cheese.
 This hearty dish is popular in many local restaurants.